ryanflorence/react-training/lessons/04-less-simple-communication.md

 <Content onCreateAssignment={this.addAssignment} />
 ```

-It works ... but its kind of dumb.
-Imagine going three or four levels deep D: We'd also want to add some propTypes to `Content` like we did in the last lesson on `AssignmentForm`.
+It works ... but it's kind of dumb.
+Imagine going three or four levels deep
+D: We'd also want to add some `propTypes` to `Content` like we did in the
+last lesson on `AssignmentForm`.

 All of this is cumbersome and discourages refactoring to better code.
 Every time you move a component around you have to fill in old holes, drill new ones and fix tests.